 In all our activities, we uphold principles of openness and transparency, Global South leadership, thinking big and long-term, gender equality, and social inclusion.

 Promoting evidence-based decision-making is a central goal of the ARA.
-We strengthen the evidence base around action research with publications that outline the benefits, iconic examples, best practices, and applications of the approach.
+We strengthen the evidence base around action-oriented research with publications that outline the benefits, iconic examples, best practices, and applications of the approach.

 The use of this evidence for adaptation action contributes to increased relevance, uptake, and evidence-informed action among our members and in new programme development.

 Consultative processes also identify partners and networks with the strengths and capabilities to deliver on research needs.
-In this way, we will lay the base for more effective action research programmes.
+In this way, we will lay the base for more effective action-oriented research programmes.

-Co-creation activities incubate new action research activities and programmes and contribute to evidence-based, societally impactful programmes which increase climate resilience, especially in the Global South.
+Co-creation activities incubate new action-oriented research activities and programmes and contribute to evidence-based, societally impactful programmes which increase climate resilience, especially in the Global South.

-The ARA is commitment to enhanced learning by better engaging the research community.
-TLS activities track member and partner progress on toward achieving the ARA’s collective outcomes and provide a platform, with guidelines, to share and learn from both positive and negative experiences.
+The ARA is committed to enhanced learning by better engaging the research community.
+TLS activities track member and partner progress toward achieving the ARA’s collective outcomes and provide a platform, with guidelines, to share and learn from both positive and negative experiences.

-TLS activities enable members to actively engage with each other and provides the basis for long-term peer to peer sharing and learning via online and offline spaces.
+TLS activities enable members to actively engage with each other, and provide the basis for long-term peer-to-peer sharing and learning via online and offline spaces.

 We engage on behalf of ARA members with the UNFCCC processes and bodies, including the Conference of the Parties (COP).
 We also contribute to the knowledge base of loss and damage.